22 Aug 2017

 Most of the advertised features of Sierra sound uninteresting or worse to me.

-Photos will have better face recognition and search.
+Photos supposedly has better face recognition and search.

 Clipboard will allow you to copy on one Apple device and paste on another.
-This sounds like a bad idea to me.
+This sounds like it will mess me up as often as it helps.

 See https://support.apple.com/en-us/HT202303 for an explanation of Apple's security practices.